jrabbit/batisseur-planning/timeline.md

 *   Package maintainer scripts start to form around this basic pushing

 *   Beginning of a "build drone" [python] that listens on the storage mechanism for a new job, uploads results back to the storage.
+[Could report back to Jenkins]

 Mid-term (July 11) -